MarkMa512/rabbitmq-crl-example/README.md

 ### RabbitMQ Authetication Mechanism
-**EXTERNAL** Authentication Mechanism using x509 certifictae peer verification has been **enabled by default** in this example.
+**EXTERNAL** Authentication Mechanism using x509 certificate peer verification has been **enabled by default** in this example.
 If you wish to use **SASL PLAIN** authetication mechanism, please comment out line 6: `auth_mechanisms.1 = EXTERNAL` in the `rabbitmq.conf` file.

 ```
-# enable this line for external authetication via certificates and SSL
+# enable the line below for external authetication via certificates and SSL
 auth_mechanisms.1 = EXTERNAL
 ```